YJDoc2/Kerberos-JS-Module/API.md

     <li>cUid2 {string/Number} : An identifier unique to the user.This is verified with the uid inside the ticket to check if user is the valid holder.
 Eg: username,ip address etc.</li>
 </ul>
 Returns : {void} nothing is the random number is used for the first time by the user.<br />
-Throws : ServerError is the random number was already used by the user.
+Throws : {ServerError} is the random number was already used by the user.

 </div>